 What: Current restrictions that create unnecessary burdens in accessing safe, legal abortion care are targeted at abortion providers, and prevent a woman from being able to access the healthcare she needs, while making decisions that are best for her family, future and health.
-These restrictions have already closed clinics and prevent qualified medical providers who would otherwise provide comprehensive reproductive health care from doing so.
+These restrictions have already closed clinics and prevent qualified medical professionals who would otherwise provide comprehensive reproductive health care from doing so.
 Abortion care should be safe, legal, and accessible and the removal of these restrictions will expand access to quality, medically accurate care, free from political interference.
 Abortion is healthcare and should be regulated like any other medical procedure.

-● Establish Virginia at the forefront of reproductive health and rights and act as the access point for abortion in the Southern United States.
+- Establish Virginia at the forefront of reproductive health and rights and act as the access point for abortion in the Southern United States.

-● The 24-hour mandatory delay, which often stretches for far longer.
+- The 24-hour mandatory delay, which often stretches for far longer;

 Why: For over two decades, anti-choice legislators in Virginia have held control of the state House and Senate and passed a series of laws – including mandatory 24-hour waiting periods, mandatory medically unnecessary ultrasounds, and mandatory biased counseling – aimed to limit and hinder a woman’s ability to access safe and legal abortion care.